-Catherine “Cat” Rifai is a trademark associate in the firm’s intellectual property practice concentrating her practice on a wide variety of intellectual property matters, with an emphasis on copyright and trademark protections including registration, licensing, enforcement, and DMCA takedown notices.
+Catherine “Cat” Rifai is a trademark associate in the intellectual property group concentrating her practice on copyright and trademark protections including registration, licensing, enforcement, and DMCA takedown notices.
 Cat regularly advises clients on IP protection issues, portfolio strategy, and development in software, oil and gas, aviation, renewable energy, and other industries.

-Cat joins a robust group of MWM trademark, copyright, and patent attorneys serving clients globally in transactional and dispute matters.
-She is a registered patent attorney and brings a significant STEM background to her legal career, having completed her undergraduate studies in biology and chemistry at Texas Tech University where she made the Dean’s List and was a member of the Alpha Lambda Delta Honor Society and the Phi Eta Sigma Honor Society.
+Cat is a registered patent attorney and brings a significant STEM background with a degree in biology from Texas Tech University where she made the Dean’s List and was a member of the Alpha Lambda Delta Honor Society and the Phi Eta Sigma Honor Society.

 U.S. Patent and Trademark Office